lspieser/myonset/doc/source/guide_events.rst

 What we call *event* here is a time marker, also called *trigger*, specifying the exact time positions of specific events like stimulus or response in (continuous) data recording such as EMG.
 Note that after performing the automatic detection of EMG onset(s) and offset(s), each burst onset and offset is stored in event markers, and saved in event files with the original event markers.
-We will here describe the available classes and functions implemented in Myonset to make it easier to store and handle events.
+We will here describe the available classes and functions implemented in MYOnset to make it easier to store and handle events.
-Two container objects are available for events in Myonset:
+Two container objects are available for events in MYOnset:

 * Events, intended to contain events of continuous data signal
 * EpochEvents containing events from data signal segmented in trials (or *epochs*)